An Information-Theoretic Approach for Detecting Edits in AI-Generated Text: Information-Theoretic Analysis

 \subsubsection{Language model as an information source and the asymptotic perplexity}

 Let $\Pa$ be a language model.
-Sampling a sentence $t_{1:n} = (t_1,\ldots,t_n)$ form $\Pa$ is achieved by causally conditioning each token by previously sampled tokens and an initial context.
+Sampling a sentence $t_{1:n} = (t_1,\ldots,t_n)$ form $\Pa$ is achieved by conditioning current token probability by previous tokens and an initial context.
 Namely,

-for some initial state $t_0$ that can represent the initial context.
-We view $\Pa$ as an information source in the sense that it defines a stationary distribution over sequences of tokens from a finite alphabet \cite{shannon1948mathematical}.
-When $\Pa$ is ergodic, the Shannon-McMillan-Brieman theorem says that the entropy rate $\Hcal(\Plm)$ is well-defined by the limit \cite{algoet1988sandwich}
+for some initial state $t_0$ that can represent some initial context like the text's topic or a null value.
+We view $\Pa$ as an information source in the sense that it defines a stationary distribution over sequences of tokens from a finite alphabet \citep{shannon1948mathematical}.
+When $\Pa$ is ergodic, the Shannon-McMillan-Brieman theorem says that the entropy rate $\Hcal(\Plm)$ is well-defined by the limit

-Furthermore, this limit is independent\footnote{We can extend much of the analysis to a situation where the source is not necessarily ergodic.
-In this case, the limiting value depends on the initial state \cite{katok1977theory}.} of $t_0$.
-In view of Shannon's source coding theorem, we may also define the entropy rate operationally as the minimum number of expected bits per token needed to represent $t_{1:n}$ as $n \to \infty$ \cite{cover1978convergent}.
-This operational definition is valid even if $\Pa$ is not ergodic, provided the expectation is also over the initial state $t_0$ \cite{gray1989source}.
+which is independent of $t_0$ \citep{algoet1988sandwich}.
+In the absence of ergodicity, the limit \eqref{eq:logloss_lim} may still exist but it generally depends on the initial state \citep{katok1977theory}.
+We note that Shannon's source coding theory proposes an alternative definition of the entropy rate: the minimum number of expected bits per token needed to represent $t_{1:n}$ as $n \to \infty$ \citep{cover1978convergent}.

 More generally, suppose that we evaluate the LPPT with respect to another stationary probability law $\Pb$ defined over the same alphabet as $\Pa$.
 Under some conditions on the laws $(\Pa, \Pb)$, the limit of $\logl(t_{1:n}; \Plm)$ as $n\to \infty$ exists almost surely and obeys